 Patagonia Men's Recycled Wool Jacket

-- Recycled wool face fabric with a DWR finish and 100% recycled polyester jersey back fabric
+- Recycled wool/recycled polyester face fabric with a DWR (durable water repellent) finish and a recycled polyester jersey back fabric

 - Front zipper backed with interior storm flap